 Indicates the value of stock based on historical cost.
 The value of common shareholders' equity in the books of the company is divided by the average common shares outstanding.

-When computing for a ratio that involves an income statement item and a balance sheet item, make sure to average the balance sheet item.
+When computing for a ratio that involves an income statement item and a balance sheet item, we usually use the average for the balance sheet item.
 This is because the income statement item pertains to a whole period's activity.
 The balance sheet item should reflect the whole period as well; that's why we average the beginning and ending balances.

 There are other financial ratios in addition those listed above.
 The ones listed here are the most common ratios used in evaluating a business.
-In interpreting the ratios, it is better to have a basis for comparison, such as historical ratios and industry standards.
+In interpreting the ratios, it is better to have a basis for comparison, such as past performance and industry standards.